 You should also seek immediate medical care if you’re experiencing persistent pain along with these symptoms of dehydration:

 - extreme thirst

-- lack of sweat output
+- a lack of sweat output

-- fast pulse
+- a fast pulse

-- dry, sticky mouth
+- a dry, sticky mouth

 - decreased urine output